DanielRitter96/DanielRitter96.github.io/src/chapter_1.md

 #### Re-describptions
 In rare cases, descriptions describe a entity with a specific relation and at a later re-describe said entity with a different relation.
 In such cases, to ensure that all information is kept, annotate all relations.

+#### Relations between objects and body parts
+According to the [Body parts](#body-parts) section, relations such as, *earring; in; ear* have to be formed to *earring; in; woman*.
+However, this relation describes the situation to inaccuratly and is thererfor not annotated.
+This does not, however, bans it from inferences.